Homepage for Econ 502

 Course Objectives

-This course will take a careful critical look at macroeconomic theorizing over the past forty years.
-From Keynes' General Theory (1936) through the early 1970s, macroeconomic models primarily consisted of highly aggregated relationships for consumption, investment, and other key economic activities using some version of the IS-LM framework.
-Since the early 1970s, however, macroeconomic theorists have developed a variety of models based more explicitly on microeconomic foundations, rational individual choice under uncertainty, and intertemporal optimization.
+From Keynes' General Theory (1936) through the early 1970s, macroeconomic models primarily consisted of highly aggregated relationships for consumption, investment, and other key economic activities using some version of the AD/AS framework.
+Since the early 1970s, however, macroeconomists have developed a variety of models based more explicitly on microeconomic foundations, rational individual choice under uncertainty, and intertemporal optimization.
+The micro-based models currently being used by macroeconomic theorists can roughly be divided into three basic types: (1) N-period-lived overlapping generations models; (2) Dynamic Stochastic General Equilibrium (DSGE) models; and (3) agent-based macroeconomic models.

 Course Topics